flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 In general we expect this feature to work with the common standard browsers on Windows, iOS, Android.

-However there will be browsers where this will not work.
+However, there will be browsers where this will not work.
 In this case we recommend to use a standard browser.

 We have tested these browsers during the development and these should therefore work ok: